 Space Based… Space Tug to Space Cruiser

-The space transportation system for the 21st century must be developed as an evolutionary process using "space based" vehicles.
-The initial space based vehicles would be small unmanned vehicles supporting robotic missions.
+The initial space-based vehicles would be small, unmanned vehicles supporting robotic missions.
 The development schedule for large crewed spaced based vehicles will accelerate or decrease as the funding and needs for space exploration requirements dictate.

-Space tugs must be a top priority for the space transportation system.
+Space based tugs must be a top priority for the space transportation system.
 They are a key factor for reducing mission cost and increasing mission success.
-Tugs can be supplied by the CSS freighter and expendable launch vehicles.
+Tugs can be supplied by reusable launchers.
 Tugs can support near earth, lunar, and deep space missions.
-The first step to a “Star Trek Enterprise” space cruiser is the unmanned space based tug.
-NASA’s future is in the development of these space based vehicles to be operated by the commercial sector.
+The first step to a “Star Trek Enterprise” space cruiser is the unmanned space-based tug.
+NASA’s future is in the development of these space-based vehicles to be operated by the commercial sector.

-However, these future concepts will remain paper studies until the launch cost to orbit is significantly reduced.
+These future space tug concepts will remain paper studies until the launch cost to orbit is significantly reduced.
 There must be a defined affordable launch mass capability before any deep space transportation vehicle can be developed.
-The CSS freighter is the first step to deep space operations.

 1.)
-Space based vehicles are the logical and mandatory requirement in the establishment of a baseline concept for a cost efficient advanced space transportation systems.
+Space based vehicles are the logical and mandatory requirement in the establishment of a baseline concept for cost-efficient advanced space transportation systems.
 Lifetime of these vehicles would be expected to be 10 to 20 years and therefore would significantly reduce the cost of deep space transportation.

 3.)
 Space based vehicles will reduce the orbital debris problem.